 There may be nothing more uncomfortable or inconvenient than when your heater system is not working properly.
 To add to your misery, the heater seems to break down over the holiday break or on the coldest day of year.
 It can be extremely frustrating if you cannot find a repairman in your area that is available.
-At HVAC Services San Diego, we are at your disposal 7 days a week, including emergency, weekend, after office hours, and holiday service.
+At CLEAR Heating & Air, we are at your disposal 7 days a week, including emergency, weekend, after office hours, and holiday service.
 We are also offering you options in Energy Star rated systems, which can help save up to 30 percent on your heating expenses in the winter months.

 Cannot decide on a heating repair or replacement?
 Check out our list of questions below before making a decision.